mtolly/onyx/songs/dream-theater/the-dark-eternal-night/README.md

   * Drums confidence: *high*.
 Written to Portnoy's recording session DVD.

-  * All instruments have overdrive/unison.
+  * All instruments have all difficulties, plus overdrive/unison.

-  * All reductions done except: easy bass, easy keys, medium and easy pro keys.